PRBonn/retriever/README.md

 ### Training

+All the following commands should be run in `retriever/`

 - Please update the config files (especially the `oxford_data.yaml` to match your data_dir)
 - Run the training: `python train.py`
 - The output will be saved in `retriever/experiments/{EXPERIMENT_ID}`